 Many locations have closed altogether, and the industry, as a whole, is advocating for significant financial help.

-As a result of the closures, Canada’s tourism industry has shifted gears, promoting internal tourism and spending $30 million to encourage Canadians to go on local vacations – or “staycations” – that involves spending money within the country’s borders.
+As a result of the closures, Canada’s tourism industry has shifted gears, promoting internal tourism and spending millions to encourage Canadians to go on local vacations – or “staycations” – that involves spending money within the country’s borders.

 The good news is that many places are now open.
 For example, the vast majority of Niagara Falls’ attractions are now open for business.

 The same applies to the CN Tower in Toronto.
 Indeed, most tourist attractions are open, but for internal visitations only.

 The good news is that the country does have a better grasp of the COVID crisis than other countries, including their neighbors to the south.